Assistive Technology

 • And more

-Note: Remember to bring your medical documentation and any current assistive technology to your appointments with the assistive technologist.
+Note: Remember to bring your documentation and any current assistive technology to your appointments with the assistive technologist.

 You can access a variety of assistive technology on campus through Library Accessibility Services.
 Some software are available throughout the libraries, while others are only available in the Computer Accessibility Technology Spaces (CATS) or Consultation Room.